 - If the ABS or traction control light stays on, carry out steering wheel calibration.
 You may also need to clear the airbag codes if the airbag light stays on.
 A good ABS / Airbag OBD-II scanner will allow you to perform these procedures.
 For more help, see our other guides on how to perform these steps.

 - Steering wheel to steering column nut: 45Nm Typical

 My steering wheel buttons and horn are not working; what is wrong?

 If multiple things are not working on the steering wheel, it is a good chance the clock spring that powers everything in the wheel is not working.
 It could also be the wiring leading to the clock spring; start with troubleshooting and diagnosing the clockspring.
 Follow this guide to be able to get to the clockspring to test it.

 My airbag light is on after I replaced my airbag.
 What do I do?

-If your airbag or the SRS light is on after working on it, you will need to clear the codes stored in the vehicle's computer.
+If your airbag or the SRS light is on after working on it, you must clear the codes on the vehicle’s computer.

 Sometimes this can be done by leaving the battery unplugged for thirty or more minutes, but you will likely need a professional OBDII scan tool to reset the airbag module.
 The only alternative would be to take it to a dealership or shop and have them reset the module, which could cost $100 – $200.